Title: Acting Director

 Saul Rosen, Acting Director at National Institutes of Health, has been recognized by Marquis Who’s Who Top Executives for dedication, achievements, and leadership in the field of health care sciences.

-In addition to this valuable work, Dr. Rosen has been a senior researcher for the University of California Medical Center in San Francisco as well a senior investigator for the National Institute of Arthritis and Metabolic Diseases of the National Institutes of Health, among other positions.
+In addition to this valuable work, Dr. Rosen was a senior researcher for the University of California Medical Center in San Francisco as well a senior investigator for the National Institute of Arthritis and Metabolic Diseases of the National Institutes of Health, among other positions.
 During his decade as deputy director for the National Institutes of Health at the Clinical Center, Dr. Rosen and his associates diligently studied various diseases on clinical trials in order to help those afflicted.
-He has served as a visiting scientist for the National Institute of Medical Research in London and has contributed invaluable articles to professional journals.
+He served as a visiting scientist for the National Institute of Medical Research in London and has contributed invaluable articles to professional journals.

 For more information, please visit:

-Contact Dr. Rosen:
+Contact the Family of Dr. Rosen: